Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool executes multiple commands in a single round-trip and specifies the required format for each command.
-It effectively distinguishes itself from individual command execution.
+Description clearly states the tool executes multiple commands in a single round-trip, specifies the command format, and explicitly lists destructive commands that are excluded, which distinguishes it from individual sibling commands.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.